corda/corda-docs-portal/content/en/platform/corda/5.2/release-notes/support.md

 ---
-description: "Verify the versions of third-party software that Corda 5.1 supports discover the end of life strategy."
+description: "Verify the versions of third-party software that Corda 5.1 supports and discover the end of life strategy."
 title: "Platform Support"
 date: 2023-08-17
 version: 'Corda 5.2'